bavelsoft/schmoperties/README.md

 # Schmoperties
-Schmoperties is two java APIs designed to make configuration simple and easy to maintain.
+Schmoperties is two java APIs designed to make configuration simple and easy to maintain:
+Per Environment and Overridable Constants.

 ## Benefits
 * Viewing the configuration usable at compile time